gamesover/letter_thief/README.md

 ## Development

+Clone the project and install dependencies with `bundle install`.

 You can run the tests with `bin/test`.
 By default they run on sqlite.
 To run them on postgres or mysql, specify the TARGET_DB.